Skip to contents

 Value

-An S3 object of class ipw containing:
+An S3 object of class ipw with the following components:

-• estimand: One of "ate", "att", "ato", or "atm".
+The causal estimand: one of "ate", "att", "ato", or "atm".

-• ps_mod: The fitted propensity score model.
+The fitted propensity score model.

-• outcome_mod: The fitted outcome model.
+The fitted outcome model.

-• rd: Risk difference
+• rd: Risk difference (marginal risk in exposed minus unexposed)

 • log(rr): Log risk ratio